sumit-ingole/sumit-ingole/README.md

 ## Hi there 👋

+Seasoned Web Developer with 9+ years of comprehensive experience in modern JavaScript frameworks, specializing in Angular and React ecosystems.
+Expert in building scalable, responsive web applications using TypeScript, HTML5, and CSS3.
+Proven expertise in micro-frontend architecture, performance optimization, and component-based application design.
+Skilled in implementing reactive programming patterns with RxJS, comprehensive testing strategies with Karma/Jasmine and Jest frameworks.
+Meta-certified React developer with expertise in development and deployment of enterprise-grade web applications.

 <!--
 **sumit-ingole/sumit-ingole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.